google/omaha/doc/Omaha3SourceOrganization.md

                                 set of Python scripts to generate the Omaha tarball and merging it with mi_exe_stub.exe.
 (This build step also produces some of the Code Red files.)
-        clickonce\              Produces clickonce_bootstrap.exe -- a managed stub, written in C#, used to enable ClickOnce installs via the .NET Framework. data\                   Certificates for self-signing test builds.
+        data\                   Certificates for self-signing test builds.
         testing\                Builds omaha_unittest.exe, our unit tester.
 ```